-This section offers suggestions to help designers choose the most durable fastener for various service conditions.
+This section offers suggestions to help designers choose the most durable fasteners for various service conditions.
 These guidelines are not exhaustive, and site-specific conditions may warrant differing levels of protection.
-These recommendations should be validated by a licensed design professional based on the anticipated exposure during the lifespan of the connection.
-CSA O86:24 Table 12.1 prohibits carbon steel screws with a core hardness above 360 HV for use in wet service.
+Additionally, these recommendations should be validated by a licensed design professional based on the anticipated exposure during the lifespan of the connection.
+Carbon steel screws with a core hardness above 360 HV are not advisable for use in wet service in alignment with industry best practices.
 MTC carbon steel fasteners have a core hardness between 360 HV and 390 HV, and therefore shall only be used in dry service conditions.

-Fasteners supplied by MTC Solutions meet ISO 2702 standards during the manufacturing process and have a hardness less than 390 HV in order to mitigate Internal Hydrogen Embrittlement (IHE).
-In addition, MTC Solutions utilizes post-manufacturing inspection techniques in accordance with ISO 4042 and ISO 15330 to verify our fasteners meet the hardness requirements outlined in CSA 086:24, which further mitigates the risk of a brittle HE failure.
+Fasteners supplied by MTC Solutions meet ISO 2702 standard during the manufacturing process and have a hardness less than 390 HV in order to mitigate Internal Hydrogen Embrittlement (IHE).
+In addition, MTC Solutions utilizes post-manufacturing inspection techniques in accordance with ISO 4042 and ISO 15330 to verify our fasteners meet these hardness requirements, which further mitigates the risk of a brittle HE failure.

 Designers should consider service conditions and the associated demands for corrosion resistance, structural capacity, accessibility for periodic inspections, ease of fastener replacement, and cost when specifying fasteners.
 Improper material selection can negatively impact fastener strength and durability, leading to corrosion.
-For further details, refer to the additional information provided in Appendix D: Service Conditions and Durable Design (Page 80).
+For further details, refer to the additional information provided in Appendix D: Service Conditions and Durable Design (Page 86).